cookEbox/draw/README.md

         - [ ] A choice of question topics
         - [ ] A choice of question levels

 2.
+    - [ ] Turn questions and answers into drawing areas
+        - [x] Seperate out addPages into a basic pages function without buttons
+        - [ ] seperate out rightClickMenu into a basic menu without questions
+        - [ ] reuse basic functions (above) to make questions into an interactive drawing area
+        - [ ] render questions using Con.renderWithContext to render questions to drawing area

+3.
     - [ ] Multiple Questions displayed

-3.
-    - [ ] Turn questions and answers into drawing areas

 4.
     - [ ] Save a page